johnryantaylor/JRT_QES_Notes/book/reference/glossary.md

     The downward movement of water from the soil to the {term}`water table<Water Table>`.

 Residence time
     The time that a given substance remains in a particular reservoir in a biogeochemical cycle.

+Reynolds Number
+    The ratio of inertial forces to viscous forces within a fluid.
+Fluids with a large Reynolds Numberare dominated by intertial forces, and fluids with a small Reynolds Number are dominated by viscous drag.

 Unconfined Aquifer
     An aquifer where the {term}`water table<Water Table>` defines the upper water limit.